-It’s time we nurture collaborative environments.
+It’s time we break free.

 We are drawn to each other by our fundamental beliefs.
 Some of us have lived and worked in democratic work environments for decades, while others are tired of the social and human injustices that we have tolerated.

 Together we are the Radicals.
 Radical is a movement reigniting people’s awareness of our human needs and transforming our society to be people-centered rather than maintaining the unjust status quo.

 Radicals are purpose driven and committed to honesty, authenticity, transparency, and treating everyone as equals.
 We believe in empathy, and above all, human dignity.
 To be a Radical is first and foremost to understand that our organizations must serve people.

 Our goal is ambitious.
 Trailblazers are already making headway.
 If you share these beliefs, you too are a Radical.

 What makes us do what we do and say what we say?

 Internally, our neurological circuits motivate and drive us.
 Externally, we live by a set of norms defined through society, religion, government, etc. The two are intimately related.
 The Human Code is a set of algorithms that are the basis of our behavior and our society.

 The Human Code model provides insight into what drives the motivations, behaviors, and decisions of individuals.
 It also helps us to understand why the systems around us aren’t working by giving us a reference point to help validate how we can improve our society.

 We can change based on ideas or principles, but our fundamental selves will always be there.
 It’s time we take the Human Code into account and design to it rather than ignoring it.